 We all need light in order to see things.
-We get light from different light sources, the sun, the stars, flames and light blubs.
-If we didn’t have light it would be dark.
+We get light from different light sources, the sun, the stars, flames and light bulbs.
+If we didn't have any light it would be quite dark.

-For us to see the things round us, the light from the light source bounces off these objects and into our eyes.
-Our desk, cup or pen doesn’t give off it’s own light, it just reflects light into our eyes.
+For us to see the things around us, the light from a light source bounces off these objects and into our eyes.
+Our desk, cup or pen doesn't give off its own light, it just reflects light into our eyes.

 The sun gives off very strong light and you must NEVER look directly at the sun.
-Sunglasses protect your eyes from the sun but you can still damage you eyes if you look at the sun through sunglasses.
+Sunglasses protect your eyes from the sun but you can still damage your eyes if you look at the sun through sunglasses.
 What could happen?
-You can go blind, and that’s not just something your parents say, its a fact.
+You can go blind, and that's not just something your parents say, it's a fact.

-Light travel in straight lines which means it can not bend.
+Light travels in straight lines which means it cannot bend.
 So when something gets in the way it forms a shadow, an area of dark where no light can get to.

 Shadows change depending on how close the light source is to the object.
 If the object is close to the light source you will get a big shadow.
 If the object is far away from the light source you will get a small shadow.

 We hear sound when something vibrates.
-The vibrations make the air next to it vibrate and they travel to our ear to vibrate our ear drum.
-Vibrations can travel through materials, like walls, glass and water.
-Have you ever been swimming and gone under water?
+The vibrations make the air next to it vibrate and these airwaves travel to our ear to vibrate our eardrum.
+Vibrations can travel through materials like walls, glass and water.
+Have you ever been swimming and gone underwater?
 What does it sound like?
-It sounds sound different don’t they?
-This is because the vibrations get distorted in the water, and it is not so clear when it get’s to our ear.
+It sounds different, doesn't it?
+This is because the vibrations get distorted by the water and it is not so clear when it gets to our ear.

 What changes the sound?

-Loud noises create more vibrations.
-Quiet noises create smaller vibrations.
+Loud noises create more vibrations whereas quiet noises create smaller vibrations.

 Sounds that are far away are quieter because the longer the vibration has to travel the more it will die out.
-Sound that our near to us sound louder as we hear them when the vibration is at the strongest.
+Sounds that are near to us sound louder as we hear them when the vibration is at the strongest.

 Pitch of a sound